 While the returning student will not be required to reapply for admission, he or she must schedule an appointment to discuss re-entry with the Campus Director of Academic Affairs and go through the formal re-entry process.
 To begin the process, the student must contact the local ECPI campus Student Records' Coordinator or Student Success Coordinator.
-The Student Records' Coordinator or Student Success Coordinator ensures that the student's records are reviewed by the following ECPI personnel:
+The Student Records' Coordinator or Student Success Coordinator are reviewed by the following ECPI personnel: